Click the links below to find more information:

 The Vice Chancellor of Health Affairs at UMMC or appropriate designee may authorize emergency procurements under emergency conditions defined in Section 31-7-1(i) of the Mississippi Code of 1972, annotated, provided the emergency procurements are made with competition practicable under the circumstances.
 The provisions of this regulation apply to every procurement made under emergency conditions that will not permit other source selection methods to be used.
 A written determination of the basis for the emergency and for the selection of the particular contractor will be included in the contract file.
 These purchases will be in compliance with Section 31-7-13(DJ) of the Mississippi Code of 1972, annotated.
 The Purchasing Department will notify the Office of Purchasing and Travel after the emergency purchase is made.

-The provisions of this regulation apply to every procurement made under emergency conditioins that will not permit other source selection methods to be used.
+The provisions of this regulation apply to every procurement made under emergency conditions.

 Competitive sealed bidding is considered unsuccessful when bids are unreasonable, noncompetitive, or the low bid exceeds available funds as certified by the appropriate fiscal officer, and time or other circumstances will not permit the delay required to re-solicit competitive sealed bids.
 If emergency conditions exist after an unsuccessful attempt to use competitive sealed bidding, an emergency procurement may be made.